clovertrail/clovertrail.github.io/_posts/2017-10-17-KVM-Paravirt-Spinlocks-Perf.markdown

 #### Non-contention test

-1 VM was setup, and there is qemu parameter used to enable or disable PV spinlock.
+Only 1 VM was setup, and there is qemu parameter used to enable or disable PV spinlock.
 The VM was assigned all CPU cores (28).
 We run 10 times of "time make -j80" for overcommitted mode.
 We saw that there is almost no difference.

 | Parallel Thread No| 80      |  80     |   80    |    80   |     80  |
 | enlighten         |6m21.984s|6m16.045s|6m16.645s|6m17.136s|6m17.165s|